elastic/elastic-otel-dotnet/docs/configure.md

 ### Environment variables

 <!-- ✅ What and why -->
-The distro can be configured using environment variables.
+EDOT .NET can be configured using environment variables.
-This is a cross-platform way to configure the distro and is especially useful in containerized environments.
+This is a cross-platform way to configure EDOT .NET and is especially useful in containerized environments.

 <!-- ✅ How -->
-Environment variables are read at startup and can be used to configure the Elastic distribution.
+Environment variables are read at startup and can be used to configure EDOT .NET.
 For details of the various options available and their corresponding environment variable names, see [Configuration options](#configuration-options)

 ### `IConfiguration` integration

 <!-- ✅ What and why -->
-In applications that use the "host" pattern, such as ASP.NET Core and worker service, the distro can be configured using the `IConfiguration` integration.
+In applications that use the "host" pattern, such as ASP.NET Core and worker service, EDOT .NET can be configured using the `IConfiguration` integration.

 <!-- ✅ How -->